Blue group — STRUCTURAL SUPPORTS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all words that end with names of bodies of water, such as Bombay, which ends with 'bay', or Chelsea, which ends with 'sea'.
+These are all words that end with the names of bodies of water, such as seas, lakes, or rivers.
+They are all related to geography and wordplay.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.